-At best, some who has been accused of TDS or any form of derangement syndrome must realize that it’s just an pejorative and not something to be taken seriously.
+At best, some who have been accused of TDS or any form of derangement syndrome must realize that it’s just an pejorative and not something to be taken seriously.

 Just Ignore It

 The problem with a joke is that in time someone takes it seriously.
 In the contentious age of Trump, TDS has become an attack weapon rather than an instrument of ridicule.
-As reports roll in nearly everyday that brings into question the president’s ability to do his job, his proponents have racked up the attacks to the point they’ve become mean and nasty.
-In addition, one wonders if the those who use TDS actually believe that their opponents have a mental disorder.
+As reports roll in nearly every day that bring into question the president’s ability to do his job, his proponents have racked up the attacks to the point they’ve become mean and nasty.
+In addition, one wonders if those who use TDS actually believe that their opponents have a mental disorder.

-Unfortunately, the right-wing commentator in the forum mentioned, has a conviction that it is real.
-On top of that, he used it in other forum threads, letter to the editors, and readers comment section of an article.
+Unfortunately, the right-wing commentator in the forum mentioned has a conviction that it is real.
+On top of that, he used it in other forum threads, a letter to the editors, and the readers comment section of an article.

-At best, some who has been accused of TDS or any form of derangement syndrome must realize that it’s just an pejorative and not something to be taken seriously.
+At best, someone who has been accused of TDS or any form of derangement syndrome must realize that it’s just a pejorative and not something to be taken seriously.
 In fact, one can view the person that utters it as being childish and petty for it.
 In other words, they’ve actually destroyed their own argument.

 So What Happened to the Forum?

 In the example given, the forum continued for another day with the usual group of right-wing commentators making their TDS claims.
-Then someone – the person originally attacked with TDS -- got devised a comeback.
+Then someone—the person originally attacked with TDS—devised a comeback.

 “You know once you pulled out that TDS thing,” this person wrote, “I stopped taking you seriously, because when you did that, I basically won the argument.”

-The rebuttals from the right-wing commentator or other Trump supporters stopped; the forum threads.
-And for a brief period, the symptoms for TDS were treated.
+The rebuttals from the right-wing commentator or other Trump supporters stopped posting on the forum threads.
+And for a brief period, the symptoms of TDS were treated.
 No need to call a doctor.

 © 2018 Dean Traylor